 Compensation – get it with our Delay Repay scheme.

-If you hold a valid ticket for your journey, you can now claim compensation for delays of 15 minutes or more, no matter what the reason.
+If you hold a valid ticket for your journey and you have been delayed by 15 minutes or longer when travelling with us you can claim delay repay compensation, no matter what the reason for the delay.

 Delays are calculated against the planned, advertised timetable so compensation is not usually offered during periods of pre-planned engineering works and when replacement bus services are used.

-We hope you never have to claim, but if things do go wrong, see our table below to see how much you could be entitled to.
+We hope you never have to claim, but if things go wrong and you are delayed you may be entitled to Delay Repay.
+The table below is a guide to help you see how much you could be entitled to.

 Claim up to 100% money back on your ticket